Gekopieerd van https://www.ende-gelaende.org/en/packing-list-2/.

 However, please make sure your baggage is not too heavy in the end – you need to be able to move with it after all (at times possibly quickly).

-- Anything that contains information about yourself and/or other people and that you do not need urgently during the action (e.g. calendars, your normal phones, documents showing medical information)
+- Anything that contains information about yourself and/or other people and that you do not need urgently during the action (e.g. diaries, your normal phones, documents showing medical information)

-- Anything that could be considered a weapon (including pocket knifes).
+- Anything that could be considered a weapon (yes, in doubt please also leave even your beloved Suisse pocket knife in the camp).